 Before we knew it there were four kittens, all the same age running around our table, begging for food, fighting each other, and pouncing on grasshoppers in the long weeds.
 It was a real show, and Joe was on the scene.

 OK!
 That’s it for me.
-I started writing this post jut so I could make that one cat pun.
+I started writing this just so I could make that one cat pun.
 See ya later.

 Oh right, the bikini shots.

 We changed into our swimsuits.
-For the first time I noticed the one Joe was wearing was cut much higher than the one I had on.
+For the first time I noticed the one Joe was wearing was cut much higher than mine.
 I found this to be hilarious and Joe insisted that I had known the whole time and had purposefully given him the ‘sexier’ suit.
 I promise this is not the case.
 Pure luck of the draw.

 We set up the camera on a tripod made up of Joe’s bag stacked on top of my bag with the camera perched dangerously on top.
 We played with the light, position, and poses for a while, no real idea what we were doing, but now, I’m able to present the results.
 I give you, Joe and Devo: The Grecian Bikini Sessions.